Covid 19 coronavirus: Stag party named as mystery Auckland cluster

 • Covid19.govt.nz: The Government's official Covid-19 advisory website

-The largest cluster in the country remains the Bluff wedding, with 86 cases.
-Marist College has 85 and the cluster linked to a St Patrick's Day party at a Matamata bar has 71.
+The largest cluster in the country is linked to Marist college, with 93 cases today.
+The Bluff wedding has 86 and the cluster linked to a St Patrick's Day party at a Matamata bar has 71.

 The clusters are now the centre of the spread in New Zealand, as overseas transmission declines.